roydegeest/rakwireless-docs/docs/Product-Categories/WisGate/RAK7243/Overview/README.md

         href: /deployment-guide/
 ---

-# RAK7243 WisGate™ Developer D3
+# RAK7243 LPWAN Developer D3 Gateway

 <rk-img
   :src="`${$frontmatter.static_root}/rak7243_overview.jpg`"
   width="75%"
-  caption="RAK7243 WisGate™ Developer"
+  caption="RAK7243 Developer"
 />

 ## Product Background

-The **RAK7243 WisGate™ Developer** is a complete and cost efficient Gateway Solution that will help you get started in developing a full LoRa® System.
-The RAK7243 WisGate™ Developer is just a RAK2245 Pi Hat which can be easily stacked on top of a cheap Single Board Computer (SBC) such as the **Raspberry Pi 3B+** which is enclosed in a Pilot Gateway Casing.
+The **RAK7243 LPWAN Developer D3 Gateway** is a complete and cost efficient Gateway Solution that will help you get started in developing a full LoRa® System.
+The RAK7243 Developer is just a RAK2245 Pi Hat which can be easily stacked on top of a cheap Single Board Computer (SBC) such as the **Raspberry Pi 3B+** which is enclosed in a Pilot Gateway Casing.
 You can also use its sister model [RAK7243C LPWAN Developer Gateway](https://store.rakwireless.com/products/rak7243c-pilot-gateway) if you want to have Cellular functions added into it.

 <rk-btn
   src="/Product-Categories/WisGate/RAK7243/Quickstart/#quick-start-guide"
-  label="Get Started with RAK7243 WisGate™ Developer"
+  label="Get Started with RAK7243 LPWAN Developer D3 Gateway"
 />

 &nbsp;